andrew714-star/Eventapptest2/replit.md

 # Overview

-CityWide Events is a local events aggregation platform that collects and displays community events from various sources like city websites, schools, and community centers.
-The application features a calendar view, filtering capabilities, and detailed event information to help users discover local activities and events in their area.
+CityWide Events is an automated local events aggregation platform that collects and displays community events in real-time from multiple sources including city websites, school districts, and Chamber of Commerce.
+The application features calendar and list views, advanced filtering capabilities, detailed event information, and automated data synchronization to help users discover local activities and events without any manual data entry.

 # User Preferences